StephRut/MSI-QIIME2-Pipeline-Tutorial/README.md

 FOR MSI USERS: Within the directory that you found your raw Fastq files in, follow the filepath ```analysis/illumina-basicQC```.
 Look over the file 'report.html'.
 This will take you to an Illumina BasicQC report.
 You should also view a few of the FastQC reports generated, which can be found by following ```analysis/illumina-basicQC/fastqc``` again, starting from the directory containing your raw Fastqc files.

-## Step 7: Filter, Denoise and Visualize the Sequences
+## Step 7: Filter, Denoise, and Visualize the Sequences
 ### Filtering and Denoising the Sequences

 For 16S rRNA data, especially paired-end reads, it is important to know the length of the sequences you are targeting.
 According to Katiraei et al., the V4 region of 16S rRNA is approximately 250 base pairs in length.<sup>1</sup> The ```qiime dada2 denoise-paired``` command used to truncate and merge the forward and reverse reads requires an overlap of at least 12 base pairs.
 Therefore, you will want to set truncation lengths such that a 12 base pair overlap is likely to occur.
 In other words, don't truncate too short if you want to merge the paired-end reads!